Welcome to today's edition of the Rush 24-7 podcast.

 No big deal.

-So what's a little debt.
+So what's a little debt?

-In June, Pew found that 59% of independents believe the government should help those who can't help themselves.
+Washington Post says today, in June, Pew found that 59% of independents believe the government should help those who can't help themselves.

 Moreover, 58% believe that the government should guarantee minimal food and shelter.